LightMe42/Morse_code/README.md

 # Morse_code
-Translator to Morse code on Arduino
+LED translator from English to Morse code on Arduino